Grokking the System Design Interview

 Terms

-• Broker: Kafka server
+• Broker: Kafka server.

-• Topic: Logical grouping of partition, data stream.
+• Topic: Logical grouping of messages.

-• Partition: Messages are stored in a partition.
-A topic can contain many partitions.
+• Partition: A topic can contain many partitions.
+Messages are stored in a partition.

 • Offset: Used to keep track of message.